Girls Who Drive.

 Unfortunately, many of us don’t listen to other drivers because we either think we know everything already or we’re worried about what they might think of us.

-• Listen to what other drivers are saying.
 When another driver honks at you or gives you a dirty look, try to take a step back and see if there’s any truth to what they’re saying.
 Of course, they’ll always be those people who are mean and critical for no reason, but oftentimes, other drivers can help us see things that we missed while we were behind the wheel.

 What makes a bad driver?